diegoescala/diegoescala/README.md

 👋   Hi, I’m @diegoescala

 I've been writing software for a long time and I still find it genuinely fun.
-I tend to go deep — whether that's systems programming in C++, functional design in Clojure, or building full products from backend to mobile UI.
+I tend to go deep, whether that's systems programming in C++, functional design in Clojure, or building full products from backend to mobile UI.

 ## Things I've built